Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 The route, shorter than the traditional southern shipping lanes through the Suez Canal, saves fuel and reduces pollution…all of this is possible thanks to atomic power, to the small reactors, 52 kilograms (114 pounds), the size of a female Japanese judo champion, that power the icebreakers.

-We all have heard of the disaster of Chernobyl and the tsunami/earthquake (8.9 on the Richter) that triggered the meltdown at Fukushima-Daiichi, but seismic activity in the regions surrounding locations with one or more active nuclear reactors as well as ones under construction seems like a scenario out of a James Bond movie.
+We all have heard of the disaster of Chernobyl and the tsunami/earthquake (8.9 on the Richter) that triggered the meltdown at Fukushima-Daiichi.
+But seismic activity in the region’s surrounding locations, with one or more active nuclear reactors as well as ones under construction, seems like a scene out of a James Bond movie.
 However, with North Korea’s September 2016 nuclear test triggering a 5.3 earthquake, citizens around the globe have taken notice.

 Nuclear Waste Buried

 German protesters converge on a nuclear waste storage site in Gorleben, Germany.
-The nuclear dump is notorious, with its tunnels closed off, as a sign in red German letters warns.
-This facility contains barrels of toxic radioactive waste such as irradiated nuclear reactor fuel, liquid and solid waste byproducts, nuclei formed by the fission of heavy elements.
+The atomic dump is notorious, with its tunnels closed off, as a sign in red German letters warns.
+This facility contains barrels of toxic radioactive waste such as irradiated nuclear reactor fuel, liquid, and solid waste byproducts, nuclei formed by the fission of heavy elements.

-Protesters from all over the world, whose voices are amplified by news reports from CNN and the BBC, protested this train at its point of origin in France and at the Gorleben facility.
-The train’s nuclear containers, massive white hulks containing 123 tons of spent fuel, carry the dangerous waste (one Greenpeace scientist measures the radiation at about 4,000 counts per minute or the same level as Chernobyl) to the abandoned mine in Gorleben, just as trains will carry spent fuel for reprocessing from East Germany to a facility in Russia.
+Protesters from all over the world, whose voices are amplified by news reports from CNN and the BBC, protested this train at its point of origin in France and the Gorleben facility.
+The train’s nuclear containers, massive white hulks containing 123 tons of spent fuel, carry the dangerous waste (one Greenpeace scientist measures the radiation at about 4,000 counts per minute or the same level as Chernobyl) to the abandoned mine in Gorleben.
+At the same time, trains will carry spent fuel for reprocessing from East Germany to a facility in Russia.

-Hundreds of antinuclear protesters lie on the tracks in an attempt to stop the train from reaching the temporary ‘dump’.
+Hundreds of anti-nuclear protesters lie on the tracks in an attempt to stop the train from reaching the temporary dump.
 The abandoned mine facility is the closest solution to a high-level repository for nuclear waste.
-None of the 31 countries that have nuclear power plants or the 45 countries considering nuclear power possesses an advanced nuclear waste storage facility.
+None of the 31 countries that have nuclear power plants or the 45 countries considering atomic power possesses an advanced nuclear waste storage facility.

-The Gorleben mine site or the hotly contested Yucca Mountain site in the U.S. are the most advanced solutions mankind has yet proposed.
-Gorleben is only a temporary storage site and as of this writing still awaits its ultimate destiny.
+The Gorleben mine site or the hotly contested Yucca Mountain site in the U.S. are the most advanced solutions humankind has yet proposed.
+Gorleben is only a temporary storage site, and as of this writing still awaits its ultimate destiny.

 International peace teams believe that the Gorleben radioactive waste is a threat to safety and liberty.
-Already international groups note that, inside a similar converted salt mine now serving as a storage facility, radioactive brine has been leaking into the ground for two decades, and there are serious doubts about the viability of the long-term salt mine storage.
+Already international groups note that, inside a similarly converted salt mine now serving as a storage facility, radioactive brine has been leaking into the ground for two decades, and there are severe doubts about the viability of the long-term salt mine storage.

-We leave off this ‘hot topic’, since there is much more to explore in the topic of atoms and in the realm of space.
+We leave off this hot topic since there is much more to explore on the subject of atoms and in the realm of space.